amirho3einsedaghati/pyimkernel/README.md

 - to develop end-to-end applications.
 </p>

-If you are interested in learning more about the package, I encourage you to check out [main.py](https://github.com/amirho3einsedaghati/pyimkernel/blob/main/pyimkernel/main.py).
+If you are interested in learning more about the package, I encourage you to check out the [main.py](https://github.com/amirho3einsedaghati/pyimkernel/blob/main/pyimkernel/main.py) file.

 ## About Dependencies
 To develop this package, I used the following libraries: